 13. New York University

-The Stern School of Business at NYU offers an MS in Risk Management (MSRM) that is ranked among the top and best risk management masters programs in New York and in the United States.
-NYU’s MS in Risk Management degree is generally completed in twelve months with the executive program offering rotating global learning opportunities and a hybrid delivery.
+The Stern School of Business at NYU offers an MS in Risk Management (MSRM) that is ranked among the top and best risk management master’s programs in New York and in the United States.
+NYU’s MS in Risk Management degree is generally completed in twelve months with the executive program offering rotating global learning opportunities and a hybrid delivery*.
 Degree candidates average typically about 18-20 hours of distance learning work on a weekly basis.
-It is noted that many NYU capstone projects are published in professionals’ journals and magazines.
+It is noted that many NYU capstone projects are published in professional journals and magazines.

 New York University was established in 1831 that operates campuses throughout the world.
 More than 51,000 students attend classes online and on-campus in the school’s iconic Greenwich Village campus location in lower Manhattan sandwiched between midtown and the financial districts.
 Researchers at New York University established the American Chemical Society.